ajaybabusappa/dpdassignment/README.md

      5.So, For testing purpose this image works.

 2. Source code way:
+   1. Clone the project from master branch of the repository.
+All the code is in master branch only.
+Not in main branch.
-   1. Eclipse IDE can be used to run the code.
+   2. Eclipse IDE can be used to run the code.
 Import the project.
 Jdk version is 17.
-   2. Let the maven download all required dependencies.
+   3. Let the maven download all required dependencies.
-   3. Make changes to application.properties file.
+   4. Make changes to application.properties file.
 Make sure you have a database in mysql with name assignment.
 Change port number also in url if required.
       1. spring.datasource.url = jdbc:mysql://localhost:3306/assignment?useSSL=false&allowPublicKeyRetrieval=true
       2. spring.datasource.username = root //Set your mysql user name here
       3. spring.datasource.password = Secret@123 //Set your mysql password here
-    4. Right click on project.
+    5. Right click on project.
 Select run as.
 Select maven build.
 In goals give command "spring-boot:run" and finish
-    5. After the build is succesful.
+    6. After the build is succesful.
 You can access the application at port 8080 localhost.

 My Observations and Improvements:
   1. All required funcationality has been implemented.